 TANZANIA - CORRUPTION: Tanzanian President Jakaya Kikwete has fired his Central Bank Governor over allegations of fraudulent transactions.
 The president's office said Daudi Ballali will be replaced by deputy bank governor, Benno Ndulu.
 A statement Wednesday said the president is saddened and angered by reports the bank acted inappropriately.
 An investigation into the bank had revealed that more than 120 million dollars had been improperly paid to 22 local firms.
 Eliminating corruption has been one of President Kikwete's top priorities since coming to power in 2005.

-India's Tata Motors has unveiled what is being described as the world's cheapest car.
+INDIA - CAR: India's Tata Motors has unveiled what is being described as the world's cheapest car.
 The Tata Nano, also known as the "People's Car", will carry a price of just 25-hundred dollars.
 The four-door, five-passenger vehicle made its debut today at the Indian Auto Expo auto show in New Delhi.
 The car, which goes on sale later this year, has no air conditioning, electric windows or power steering.
 Company chairman Ratan Tata says nothing was eliminated in the manufacturing of the car to compromise safety standards or emission laws.

 Listen to our World News for details.